Mones-Hamd/Shopiee-App/README.md

 ## Must have:
-- [x] ability to sign in and sign up using google account "Oauth 2" and for sure custom sign in/sign up "jwt, bcrybt".
+- [x] Ability to sign in and sign up using google account "Oauth 2" and for sure custom sign in/sign up "jwt, bcrybt".

-2- user can post his/her item that he needs to sell and add a item photo , and add tags .
+- [x] User can post his/her item that he needs to sell and add a item photo , and add tags .

-3- Like his items and other's item .
+- [x] Like his items and other's item .

-3-edit and delete his item.
+- [x] Edit and delete his item.

-4-search by tags or title .
+- [x] Search by tags or title .

-5-show single item with recommended items .
+- [x] Show single item with recommended items .

-6-pagination .
+- [x] pagination .

 ## Roadmap
-- Add recommended items
+- [x] Add recommended items

-- Add comments
+- [x] Add comments

-- Realtime Chat
+- [ ] Realtime Chat

-- Add user profile
+- [ ] Add user profile

-- Add payment method
+- [ ] Add payment method